The craft of Peter Latham

 Crafting a classic.
 The story behind "Bonjour Akaroa".

-It was April 2012, I was on my annual autumn south island photo shoot & had the company of my friend Siedel along for the trip.
-We were in Blenheim & after capturing some autumn vineyard scenes, couldn’t decide where to head next.
-Over eggs & coffee, I said, “Lets try Akaroa”.
-We were off.
+It was April 2012 & I had my friend Siedel along for the ride down south, on my autumn photo shoot .
+After capturing some autumn vineyard scenes near Blenheim, I couldn’t decide where to head next.
+Over eggs & coffee I said, “Lets try Akaroa”.
+We were off!
 Arriving minutes too late for sunset that evening, we scoured the French settlement for any interesting spots that might deliver an image at sunrise & discovered this pier, Daly's Wharf.
-Immediately sensing the potential composition, I booked us in for another early start!
+Immediately sensing the potential composition, I set my alarm for another early start!